 Viemed Healthcare Announces First Quarter 2023 Financial Results

-/EIN News/ -- LAFAYETTE, La., May 08, 2023 (GLOBE NEWSWIRE) -- Viemed Healthcare, Inc. (the “Company” or “Viemed”) (NASDAQ:VMD and TSX: VMD.TO), a national leader in respiratory care and technology-enabled home medical equipment services, today announced its financial results for the three months ended March 31, 2023.
+LAFAYETTE, La., May 08, 2023 (GLOBE NEWSWIRE) -- Viemed Healthcare, Inc. (the "Company" or "Viemed") VMDVMD, a national leader in respiratory care and technology-enabled home medical equipment services, today announced its financial results for the three months ended March 31, 2023.

 Operational highlights (all dollar amounts are USD):